Did you know that Instagram has over 500 million daily active users?

 Often users ‘like’ or comment on hashtags or company posts related to what they’re interested in.

 To reel in people interested in what you do, search for rival companies and relevant hashtags and follow those interacting with them.
-This includes:

 - Niche industry hashtags